-email: prd@uoregon.edu email: lstewar1@uoregon.edu
+Office: 345 Straub 419 Straub Hall email: prd@uoregon.edu blester@uoregon.edu

-Telephone: 346-4956 Telephone: 346-4881
+Telephone: 346-4956 346-5724

 Office hours: MW 10:00-11:00, or by appt.
-Office hours: W 2:00-4:00, or by appt.
+MW 1:30 - 2:30, or by appt.

 General Course Description: In this course, we will examine the perceptual, motor and intellectual capacities and limitations of the human brain, including discussions of the neural bases of these capacities, the role of attention, the flow of information within the nervous system, and applications of performance principles to human-machine systems and clinical populations.
 Although the only prerequisites for the course are PSY 302 & 303, the material in the course is in many ways an extension of the material presented in other psychology courses (Cognition, Learning & Memory, Perception, Psycholinguistics, Decision Making, etc.).
 In addition, this course will cover many mathematical descriptions of human performance.
-For these reasons, students should consider waiting to take this class until they have completed their math requirements and have taken some of the psychology courses listed above.
+However, this course will be conducted in a way that does NOT assume that you have completed these other psychology courses or your math requirements.

-Text: Engineering Psychology and Human Performance (3rd edition, 2000, Prentice Hall, Upper Saddle River, NJ) by Wickens & Hollands (a copy is on reserve in the Knight Library; please note that the 3rd edition of the text is very different from earlier editions).
+Text: Engineering Psychology and Human Performance (3rd edition, 2000, Prentice Hall, Upper Saddle River, NJ) by Wickens & Hollands (please note that the 3rd edition of the text is very different from earlier editions).